buildpacks-community/kpack/rfcs/0000-slsa-attestation.md

   ugly)

 Cons:
-- Writing to registry will block reconcilation of other builds
+- Writing to registry will block reconcilation of other builds (this could be alleviated by introducing a dedicated signing/attesting controller)
-- Failing to sign or push attestation can only be surfaced on the build status, not in the logs
+- Failing to sign or push attestation can only be surfaced on the build status, not the build logs

 #### Attestation in build pod